Emergency Aid

 Tackling poverty and hunger

-In north-east Syria, we are providing Syrian families in five camps for displaced people and 28 collective shelters with essential relief supplies, including food, hygiene articles and baby food.
-We are also currently equipping displaced children with warm winter clothing to help them survive the cold months.
+• Emergency aid: We are providing Syrian families in refugee camps and emergency shelters with important relief supplies, including food, hygiene articles and baby food.

 Providing help for malnourished children